 Of course, if your late night snacks are more of an emotional eating rather than true hunger, there are ways around that too!
 (Here’s how to determine)

-Brush your teeth (changes chemistry and reduces cravings) and find something do to.
+- Brush your teeth (changes the chemistry and reduces cravings) and find something do to.

 Keep in mind, as I mentioned before, you must be feeding your body the fuel it needs in order to totally resist emotional cravings.
 Please work to recognize the difference.
 Eating too few calories can be as bad, or worst, than overeating.